 Rugs come in lots of different materials:

 These materials are suitable for different purposes and not all of them are good for every purpose.

 For example, natural fibers can be coarse and difficult to clean and may not be the most kid-friendly.
 A rug made of animal skin is durable but not very soft.
 Silk rugs are beautiful and soft but very expensive.

 If you don’t know which of these materials is best for you, read this guide to choosing a rug material.

 A rug’s “pile” is the density of the fibers that make it up.
-A thick pile is very dense, and a thin pile is thinner.
+A thick pile is very dense, and a thin pile is less dense.
 You can also have a long or short pile, meaning the length of the fibers that make up the rug.

 As a rule, rugs with short, thick piles are more durable and easier to clean than rugs with long, thin piles.
-A rug with a short, thick pile may be a better choice for a high-traffic area.
+A rug with a short, thick pile may be a better choice for a high-traffic area such as a hallway or mudroom.
 However, a rug with a long pile will be softer and more luxurious than a rug with a short pile.

 Cleaning and Maintaining Your Rug